-The administration and staff of Winchester High School CUSD #1 may require breath alcohol testing prior to admittance to any optional school sponsored activity.
-At any event or function at which testing is performed, each and every student (and their guests if applicable) will be subject to the testing.
-For more information regarding this procedure please contact the high school office.
+The administration and staff of Winchester CUSD #1 may require breath alcohol testing prior to admittance to any optional school sponsored activity.
+At any event or function at which testing is performed, each and every student (and their guests, if applicable) will be subject to the testing.
+For more information regarding this procedure please contact the high school office or refer to the Scott-Morgan Drug Testing Policy.